ldjennings/RBE502Quadrotor/502 Controller.md

 This is full rank, so it is invertible, which is of the following form:

 $$\left(\begin{array}{cccc} \frac{1}{4\,m} & 0 & \frac{1}{2\,l_{22}} & \frac{1}{4\,l_{33}}\\ \frac{1}{4\,m} & \frac{1}{2\,l_{11}} & 0 & -\frac{1}{4\,l_{33}}\\ \frac{1}{4\,m} & 0 & -\frac{1}{2\,l_{22}} & \frac{1}{4\,l_{33}}\\ \frac{1}{4\,m} & -\frac{1}{2\,l_{11}} & 0 & -\frac{1}{4\,l_{33}} \end{array}\right)$$
-Given this inverse, we can calculate the individual values of the control inputs given the signals.
+Given this inverse, we can calculate the individual values of the control inputs g\frac{\partial }{\partial t}iven the signals.
 Which I verified and obtained through the following matlab script:
 ```MATLAB
 syms m l11 l22 l33 'positive'